-Update:- During 2018 the Surrey Local Nature Partnership (SNP)-Biodiversity Working Group continued in its role of assisting the SNP board with identifying biodiversity priorities and to promote better coordination of biodiversity initiatives across the County.
+Update:- During 2019 the Surrey Local Nature Partnership (SNP)-Biodiversity Working Group continued in its role of assisting the SNP board with identifying biodiversity priorities and to promote better coordination of biodiversity initiatives across the County.
 EEBC are represented on the Group.
-Priorities for the working group are how best to achieve the governments 'Biodiversity 2020' targets, formal adoption and revision of Biodiversity Opportunity Areas (BOA's), revision of criteria and formalising the process of designating Sites of Nature Conservation Importance (SNCI) and supporting volunteer recording efforts across the County.
-Following the production by Surrey Wildlife Trust of BOA's policy statements in 2015, the working group has been investigating ways of implementing a delivery strategy for BOA's, which in Epsom & Ewell includes woodland and a chalk grassland BOA.
-BOA are recognised in EEBC planning policy and the policy statements are set to play a role in defining the Boroughs forthcoming 'Green Infrastructure' policy.
+Priorities for the working group include, formal adoption and revision of Biodiversity Opportunity Areas (BOA's), revision of criteria and formalising the process of designating Sites of Nature Conservation Importance (SNCI), supporting volunteer recording efforts across the County and influencing local decision making on matters such as tree planting and new national requirements such as 'Biodiversity Net Gain' within the planning system.